clcosta/payment_webhook_simulation/README.md

 - [ ] Log all the webhooks received from the simulator and all actions taken.
   - [x] Log in bank.
   - [ ] Associate to simulator callback url.
-- [ ] The register account of the course plataform need to field *token*, the user will be sending in the register plataform in a field of Form and the token needs to be equals to "uhdfaAADF123".
+- [x] The register account of the course plataform need to field *token*, the user will be sending in the register plataform in a field of Form and the token needs to be equals to "uhdfaAADF123".
+- [ ] The login logic.
 - [ ] The user need a page to show all payments status.

 ### Optional TODO's